To view the form, go to SSA-437–BK

 Personal information will be used for authorized civil rights activities and other

 Privacy Act routine uses.
-Generally, OGC will not release information unless the person
+Generally, OCREO will not release information unless the

-who supplied the information submits a written consent, or unless release is required
+person who supplied the information submits a written consent, or unless release is

-under the Freedom of Information Act or other Federal statute or regulation.
-However,
+required under the Freedom of Information Act or other Federal statute or regulation.

-OGC can refer complaints to other Federal agencies, such as the Department of Justice,
+However, OCREO can refer complaints to other Federal agencies, such as the Department

-the Department of Labor and the Equal Employment Opportunity Commission, without the
+of Justice, the Department of Labor and the Equal Employment Opportunity Commission,

-Information submitted to OGC may also be given to other government agencies, such
+Information submitted to OCREO may also be given to other government agencies, such

 as the Department of Justice, when as SSA components has violated civil rights laws

-A person cannot be required to give personal information to OGC, and no sanctions
+A person cannot be required to give personal information to OCREO, and no sanctions

 The Freedom of Information Act (FOIA) gives the public the right of access to files and records of the Federal government.